-Brad M. Little has been Deputy Superintendent at the Berkshire County Jail and House of Correction since 2010.
+Brad M. Little has been Superintendent at the Berkshire County Jail and House of Correction since February 28, 2021.
 In that role, he is responsible for all day-to-day operations of the Sheriff’s Office including the Jail and House of Correction, the Sheriff’s Communications Center, Juvenile Resource Center, Underwater Search & Rescue Team, Uniformed Deputies Division, Gang Unit, Intelligence Unit, Motorcycle Unit and Color Guard.
 He has direct command of more than 200 staff, and assists the Sheriff and Superintendent with the administration of an annual operating budget of more than $17 million.

 A native of Southborough, Mass., Deputy Superintendent Little joined the Berkshire County Sheriff’s Office in 2002 as a Captain.
 He was promoted to First Assistant Deputy Superintendent in 2003, and served in that capacity until 2010.

 Prior to joining the Berkshire County Sheriff’s Office, he was a Holliston Police Officer from 1996 to 2002, and served as a Correctional Officer at the Hampden County Sheriff’s Office from 1993 to 1996.

 Deputy Superintendent Little earned a Bachelor of Science Degree in Criminal Justice from Westfield State College in 1994.
 He is married and the father of two children.